alwaysdata/documentation/src/content/en/docs/web-hosting/languages/ruby/configuration/index.md

 ### Using Bundler

 We recommend using [Bundler](http://bundler.io/) if you use a number of different Ruby applications so that each one has its own separate environment.
-Bundle installs the packets listed in a *Gemfile*.
+Bundle installs the packages listed in a *Gemfile*.

 ```sh
 $ bundle install